microsoft/tilecode/manual.md

 on [MakeCode Arcade](https://arcade.makecode.com){:target="_blank"} devices (or in a web browser).
 TileCode games are similar to board games with pieces that can move from one tile of the board to a nearby tile.

-# MakeCode Arcade Devices
+# TileCode on Arcade Devices

 TileCode runs on any [MakeCode Arcade device](https://arcade.makecode.com/hardware){:target="_blank"}
-- Click on the **UF2 File** link at the very bottom of the screen to download the latest TileCode UF2 file to your computer.
+- Click on the **UF2 File** link at the very bottom of the screen to download the file to your computer
-- Plug your Arcade device into your computer via a USB cable.
+- Plug your Arcade device into your computer via a USB cable
-- Copy the downloaded UF file to your Arcade device to get started (this one file works for all MakeCode Arcade devices).
+- Copy the downloaded UF2 file to your Arcade device to get started

-# MakeCode Arcade Simulator
+# TileCode in the Browser

-You can run TileCode in a web browser (see the embedded MakeCode Arcade simulator at bottom of this screen).
+You also can run TileCode in the web-based MakeCode Arcade simulator at bottom of this screen.
 Clicking on the lower right corner of the screen (arrow icon pointing down and to the right) will expand the game simulator to full screen.